 The results of the jury are included within the Jurors’ Report.
 These will shape the public consultation on how these specialist services could change.
 That consultation is due to begin in the spring with a second citizens’ jury to assess potential solutions expected to follow in autumn 2020.

 Information about the jury

 Reports from the Gloucestershire Hospitals January 2020 citizens’ jury

-The Gloucestershire Hospitals Jan 2020 Report to be published in the coming weeks will provide further information (e.g. jury recruitment) about the jury.
+The Report of the Gloucestershire Hospitals January 2020 Jury provides further information (e.g. jury recruitment) about the jury.